-Accessibility Services Office
+Office of Accessibility Services

-TTUHSC El Paso is committed to providing equal access to learning opportunities to students with documented disabilities.
-To ensure access to the educational opportunities in the clinical setting, please contact the Accessibility Services Office (ASO) to engage in a confidential conversation about the process for requesting accommodations in the classroom and clinical setting.
-Accommodations are not provided retroactively so students are encouraged to register with ASO 30 days prior to the start of academic year or as soon as possible.
-For more information, please contact the ASO at disabilitysupport.elp@ttuhsc.edu.
+TTUHSC EP is committed to providing access to learning opportunities for all students with documented learning disabilities.
+To ensure access to this course and your program, please contact the Office of Accessibility Services (OAS) by calling 915-215-4398 to engage in a confidential conversation about the process for requesting accommodations in the classroom and clinical setting.
+Accommodations are not provided retroactively, so students are encouraged to register with OAS as soon as possible.
+More information can be found on the OAS website: